 There are many books about home education.
-Those listed below are a few of my favourites, covering a wide range of styles and philosophies, with the most recently published at the top.
+Those listed below are a few of my recommendations, covering a wide range of styles and philosophies, with the most recently published at the top.
+There are links to Amazon UK for each book.
+(As an Amazon UK associate, I earn commission from any qualifying purchases.)

 This book is a refreshing introduction to a family who unschool, using the children’s strong interests in the natural world and natural history to develop their own learning styles.
 It doesn’t say how to home educate, but gives many examples of how it works in one particular family.